Somalia: Human rights

 Human rights are guaranteed in the Federal Constitution.
 They fall under the Ministry of Human Rights established in August 2013.
 The central authorities concurrently inaugurated a National Human Rights Day, endorsed an official Human Rights Roadmap, and completed Somalia's first National Gender Policy.

 However, both male and female same-sex sexual activity are punishable by death within Somalia.
-On October 3, 2020, a UN human rights investigator raised concerns over Somali government's backtracking of human rights commitments.
+On 3 October 2020, a UN human rights investigator raised concerns over Somali government's backtracking of human rights commitments.

 Economy

-Air Somalia Tupolev Tu-154 in Sharjah, United Arab Emirates.
-Somalia today has several private airlines.
+Somali Airlines, the government-owned national airline, Boeing 707-320B at Fiumicino Airport (1989).

 According to the CIA and the Central Bank of Somalia, with ongoing civil unrest, the Somali economy is primarily limited to livestock and remittance/money transfers from Somalis living in more economically advanced countries, and local telecommunications.
 Owing to a dearth of formal government statistics and ongoing decades-long iterations of civil war, it is difficult to gauge the size or growth of the economy.
-For 1994, the CIA estimated the GDP at $3.3 billion.
-In 2001, it was estimated to be $4.1 billion.
-By 2009, the CIA estimated that the GDP had grown to $5.731 billion, with a projected real growth rate of 2.6%.
+For 1994, the CIA estimated the GDP at US$3.3 billion.
+In 2001, it was estimated to be US$4.1 billion.
+By 2009, the CIA estimated that the GDP had grown to US$5.731 billion, with a projected real growth rate of 2.6%.
 According to a 2007 British Chambers of Commerce report, during a period of relatively less internal warfare, the private sector had also grown, particularly in the service sector.
 Unlike the pre-civil war period, when most services and the industrial sector were government-run, the 2007 report noted substantial, albeit unmeasured, private investment in commercial activities; this has been largely financed by the Somali diaspora, and included trade and marketing, money transfer services, transportation, communications, fishery equipment, airlines, telecommunications, education, health, construction and hotels.
 In 2007, Libertarian economist Peter Leeson attributed this increased economic activity to the Somali customary law (referred to as Xeer), which he suggests provides a stable environment to conduct business in.

-According to the Central Bank of Somalia, the country's GDP per capita as of 2012 was $226, a slight reduction in real terms from 1990.
+According to the Central Bank of Somalia, the country's GDP per capita as of 2012 was US$226, a slight reduction in real terms from 1990.
 About 43% of the population lives on less than 1 US dollar a day, with around 24% of those found in urban areas and 54% living in rural areas.
+The Ministry of Finance of Somalia projected the 2025 GDP to be $13.3 billion.

 Somalia's economy consists of both traditional and modern production, with a gradual shift toward modern industrial techniques.
 Somalia has the largest population of camels in the world.
 According to the Central Bank of Somalia, about 80% of the population are nomadic or semi-nomadic pastoralists, who keep goats, sheep, camels and cattle.
 The nomads also gather resins and gums to supplement their income.